Data science VS Machine learning

 Strong Business Acumen.

-It is important for a data scientist to be a tactical business consultant.
-Working so closely with data, data scientists are positioned to learn from data in ways no one else can.
+It is important that data scientists be a tactical business advisor.
+Working closely with data, data scientists can learn from data in ways no one else can understand.

-Having this business acumen is just as important as having acumen for tech and algorithms.
-There needs to be clear alignment between data science projects and business goals.
+Having this commercial insight is as important as being for technology and algorithms.
+Data science projects and business objectives must be clearly aligned.

-Ultimately, the value doesn’t come from data, math, and tech itself.
-It comes from leveraging all of the above to build valuable capabilities and have strong business influence.
+Ultimately, the value does not come from data, mathematics, or the technology itself.
+It’s about leveraging all of the above to build valuable capabilities with a strong impact on the business.

 For simple comprehension, understand that machine learning is part of data science.
 It draws aspects from statistics and algorithms to work on the data generated and extracted from multiple resources.